Pnwcomputers/The-Computer-Handbook/Part II - Internet Safety & Cybersecurity/Chapter 4 - Understanding Cyber Threats/Chapter4-Understanding_Cyber_Threats.md

 ### What's Next?

-In **Chapter 6**, we'll cover **Antivirus and Security Software**—the essential knowledge you need to choose and use the right tools to protect your computer.
+In **Chapter 5**, we'll cover **Protecting Yourself Online**—the essential knowledge you need to implement the professional strategies we use for every client.

-**Remember:** Online protection isn't about living in fear—it's about taking control of your digital life and making informed security decisions.
+**Remember:** Users who understand threats and practice good habits have 90% fewer infections than those who rely purely on antivirus software.
+Knowledge is the best defense.